There are 7 useful metrics you can measure to prove effectiveness of your push notification campaigns:

 Below, we’ll explain which ones are the most illustrative for your business case and industry.
 We’ll also give you formulas to calculate the rates.

-How to choose the right metric to evaluate your push notifications efficiency
+How to choose the right success metric and KPI to evaluate your push notifications efficiency

 Track the most relevant metric for your industry